corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

 to constructor parameters.
 This is important because Corda’s internal AMQP serialization scheme will only construct objects using their constructors.
 However, when recompilation is not possible, or classes are built in such a way that they cannot be easily modified for simple serialization, CorDapps can provide custom proxy serializers.
-Corda can use these serializers to move from types it cannot serialize to an interim representation that it can serialize.
+Corda can use these serializers to move from a type it cannot serialize to an interim representation that it can serialize.
 The transformation to and from this proxy object are handled by the supplied serializer.